dubiacc/website/articles/en/annulments/index.md

-Additionally, under §3, a marriage may be suspended under "lawful future conditions", such as "I marry you if you convert to Catholicism within one year" - however, in this case, the marriage is not invalid, but merely the point at which the marriage is valid, is shifted.
-If the person then doesn't convert within one year, this would invalidate the marriage under §4.
+Additionally, under §3, a marriage may be suspended under "lawful future conditions", such as "I marry you if you convert to Catholicism within one year" - however, in this case, the marriage becomes valid once that point is reached.
+If the person, for example, then doesn't convert within one year, this would invalidate the marriage under §4.
 The Church has been traditionally very careful about conditional marriages, as this would create "limbo marriages".

 "I didn't know he was a serial cheater" doesn't invalidate the consent given on condition, and wasn't expressed as a condition at the point of the wedding.